sevenzero70/CVPR2022/readme.md

 the color histogram is beneficial for preserving the color consistency.
 That is, they both are utilized to complete the LLIE task collaboratively.
-To match the color and content features, and reduce the color consistency gap between enhanced image and ground-truth, we also design a new pyramid color embedding (PCE) module, which can better embed color information into the LLIE process.
-Extensive experiments on six real datasets show that the enhanced images of our DCC-Net are more natural and colorful, and perform favorably against the state-of-the-art methods.
+To match the color and content features, and reduce the color consistency gap between enhanced image and ground-truth, we also design a new pyramid color embedding (PCE) module, which can better embed color information into the LLIE process.
+Extensive experiments on six real datasets show that the enhanced images of our DCC-Net are more natural and colorful, and perform favorably against the state-of-the-art methods.

 <img width="816" alt="image" src="https://user-images.githubusercontent.com/70806159/167126874-276c7817-368f-4df4-a4e5-54118ac6c452.png">